-Just like any service provider, government needs to procure various goods and services in order to carry out programs.
-However, the Government of Saskatchewan is responsible to the people of Saskatchewan and fiscal accountability needs to be top of mind.
-We also need to ensure goods and services and procured in an open, fair and transparent manner.
+The Government of Saskatchewan needs to procure various goods and services in order to carry out programs.
+However, the Government is responsible to the people of Saskatchewan and fiscal accountability needs to be top of mind.
+It’s essential to ensure goods and services are procured in an open, fair and transparent manner.
 When it comes to government, there are a few main areas of procurement, with different guiding principles.

 To learn more about this service, use the links below to jump to the content:

-The procurement of all goods by ministries and many public agencies is subject to the rules and regulations contained within The Purchasing Act, 2004.
-The Ministry of Central Services is here to help with the procurement of goods.
-To learn more about this, visit the Purchasing Goods page.
+The procurement of all goods by ministries and many public agencies is subject to the rules and regulations contained within The Purchasing Act, 2004 and are subject to the Financial Administration Manual, section 4505 (Procurement of Goods).
+SaskBuilds is here to help with the procurement of goods.
+To learn more about this, visit the Procurement of Goods page.

 Any purchase of goods over $10,000 by ministries is subject to the terms of the New West Partnership Trade Agreement.
 For a full list of trade agreements and their procurement thresholds for ministries, Crown corporations and MASH, see the chart below.

-All services procured with a contract are subject to the Financial Administration Manual, sections 4510 (Service Contracts) and 4515 (Procurement of Services).
-To learn more about how Central Services can help with contracts and service procurement, visit the Purchasing Services page.
+All services procured are subject to the Financial Administration Manual, sections 4510 (Service Contracts) and 4515 (Procurement of Services).
+To learn more about how SaskBuild can help with service procurement, visit the Procurement Services page.